CommonAccord/Cmacc-Org/Doc/Wx/com/melwanichan/EmployOffer/Form/Doc_v0.md

 9.Ti=Acceptance of Offer

 9.sec=This offer, if not accepted, will expire at the close of business on {Offer.Expire.YMD}.
 As required by law, your employment with {the_Company} is contingent upon your providing legal proof of your identity and authorization to work in the United States.
-Your employment is also contingent upon your starting work with {the_Company} on or before {Emp.Begin.YMD}.
+Your employment is also contingent upon your starting work with {the_Company} on or before {Employment.Begin.YMD}.

 Attach.Sec=Exhibit A Non-Disclosure Agreement